First DWI vs Second DWI in Dallas: How Sentences Change after a Prior Conviction

 Judges generally view a second DWI as:

-• Evidence prior intervention failed
+• Evidence that prior intervention failed

 • Increased public-safety risk

-• Justification for incarceration as deterrence
+• Justification for incarceration as a longer-term deterrence

 When Jail Typically Happens on a Second DWI